Are you interested in a possible insurance sales career working for Senior Life Insurance Company?

 Company Structure Concerns

-If you’re new to insurance sales, here’s something that may surprise you.
+If you’re new to selling life insurance, here’s something that may surprise you.

 Virtually all insurance sales organization hierarchies are structured similarly to common multi-level marketing companies.